Best Online Clinical Psychology Programs

 Are clinical psychology majors in demand?

 Yes.
 According to the BLS, clinical psychologists are in demand due to the ongoing impact of the COVID-19 pandemic on mental health and wellness.
-The BLS projects psychologist jobs to grow 8% from 2020-2030, which is about as fast as the average growth rate of 8% for all occupations.
-This amounts to an average of 13,400 openings each year in that time span.
+The BLS projects psychologist jobs to grow 6% from 2022-2032.
+This amounts to an average of 12,800 openings each year in that time span.

 How much money can I make with a bachelor's in clinical psychology?